oz/osdb/README.md

     osdb --version
 ```

-Hence, to try to download french or english subtitles for a sample file:
+Hence, to download French or English subtitles for a sample file:

 ```
 $ osdb get --lang fra,eng sample.avi